Amishakumari544/amishakumari544/README.md

 - Join the community where more than 1million+ people monthly read.

 ### I'm open to:
-- Work oppurtunities
+- Frontend Developer
-- Developer advocacy oppurtunities & promotion oppurtunities
+- Software Developer
 - Collaborations to build something great
 - Technical Writing/Content Writing

 If you'd love to talk, just send me a [DM on Twitter](https://twitter.com/amishaatwts) |